Connecticut Health Foundation Inc

 1. Systems-Level Change Focus The foundation explicitly seeks projects with "potential for broader, systems level change."
 Applications should demonstrate how the project will create change beyond direct service delivery and affect the systems that impact people's health.

 2. Racial Equity Lens All of the foundation's giving is conducted through a racial equity lens.
-Applications must clearly articulate how the project will advance health equity specifically for people of color in Connecticut.
+Applications must clearly articulate how the project will advance health equity specifically for people of colour in Connecticut.

 5. Alignment with Strategic Priorities Projects that directly align with one of the foundation's four key focus areas (health care coverage expansion, maternal health equity, community health workers, or infrastructure for health equity) are more likely to be funded.